 The European Strategy for Particle Physics, which is due to be updated by May 2020, guides and prioritises the direction of the field.
 The update process started in 2018 with the collection of input from the community on physics, accelerator facilities, detectors and other aspects (e.g. links with other fields, careers, etc.).
 Community-wide scrutiny of the input culminated in the CERN Council Open Symposium in May and led to the publication of the Physics Briefing Book in October 2019.
 This document describes the scientific pillars for the European Strategy Group (ESG) to formulate the European Strategy Update for approval by the CERN Council.
 Even if the update of the strategy has not yet been finalised, the intense discussions and the Briefing Book clearly show the direction for the coming years and provide a strong indication of the mid-term and long-term future of the field.

 The exploitation of the full potential of the LHC, including the accelerator and detector upgrades for and during the HL-LHC remains a high priority.
 The ATLAS and CMS experiments are progressing rapidly toward the completion of their ongoing detector upgrades by 2025.
 Nonetheless, it is now clear that both ATLAS and CMS innermost pixel layers will have to be replaced once HL-LHC has accumulated about half of the expected luminosity by approximately 2034.
 The ALICE and LHCb experiments are also planning further major upgrades by that time.
-The LHCb Upgrade II will enable a wide range of flavour measurements to be determined at HL-LHC with unprecedented precision, complementing and extending the reach of Belle II.
-With its future upgrade ALICE will conduct deeper exploration of strongly interacting matter at extreme energy densities.
+The LHCb Upgrade II will enable a wide range of flavour physics measurements and tracing of rare decays t HL-LHC with unprecedented precision, complementing and extending the reach of Belle II.
+With its future upgrade ALICE will conduct deeper exploration of strongly interacting matter at extreme energy densities including the investigations of new states of matter such as the Quark Gluon Plasma

 The community agrees that a future e+e- collider is necessary to study the Higgs Boson in fine detail.
-Four options for a future e+e- collider were submitted to the present strategy process: The Project Implementation Plan for the Compact Linear e+e- Collider (CLIC) and the Conceptual Design Report for a Future Circular Collider (FCC) in Europe; in addition, design reports for the International Linear Collider (ILC) under consideration in Japan and the Circular Electron Positron Collider (CEPC) being proposed in China.
+Four options for a future e+e- collider were submitted to the present strategy process: The Project Implementation Plan for the Compact Linear e+e- Collider (CLIC) and the Conceptual Design Report for a Future Circular Collider (FCC) in Europe; in addition, a technical design report exists for the International Linear Collider (ILC) under consideration in Japan and a Technical Design Report exists for the Circular Electron Positron Collider (CEPC) being proposed in China.
 The CLIC program will start at a centre-of-mass energy of 380 GeV, with possibility to extend to 1.5 and 3 TeV.
 ILC and CEPC focus on an initial collision energy of 250 GeV, with upgrade possibilities for the ILC, while CEPC would later run at the Z peak and then at the WW threshold.
-The FCC will first operate as an e+e- collider (FCC-ee) evolving in time as a Z, WW, Higgs and top quark factory by increasing its centre-of-mass energy from 91 GeV to 365 GeV.
+The FCC would first operate as an e+e- collider (FCC-ee) evolving in time as a Z, WW, Higgs and top quark factory by increasing its centre-of-mass energy from 91 GeV to 365 GeV.
 In a second stage, starting around 2060, the FCC would be converted to become a 100 TeV proton-proton collider (FCC-hh).
 If CLIC or FCC-ee would be built, they could technically start operation in the second half of the 2030s.

 The CERN neutrino programme, which was initiated at the last European Strategy Update in 2013, has been extremely successful and has led to the construction of two important prototypes for the Liquid Argon based Time Projection Chambers that will be deployed in the US long-baseline neutrino oscillation experiments.